6502addict/mod-69/README.md

 2. 6 x 100nf capacitors<br>
 3. 2 x 10k resistors<br>
 4. 4 x 3.3k resistors<br>
+5. 2 x 20 pin strips<br>
+   install the strips before the 40 pin DIP socket !!!<br>
+   use a breadboard or another socket to align correctly the pins<br>
-5. PLCC4 sockets<br
+6. PLCC4 sockets<br
-6. DIP 40 socket<br>
+7. DIP 40 socket<br>
-7. 2.54mm 2x5 male pin header (jtag)
+8. 2.54mm 2x5 male pin header (jtag)
-8. 2.54mm 2x8 male pin header (options)
+9. 2.54mm 2x8 male pin header (options)
-9. insert a jumper on IRQ or FIRQ
+10. insert a jumper on IRQ or FIRQ
-10. insert a jumper on 69E if you want to use a 6809E
+11. insert a jumper on 69E if you want to use a 6809E

 # Machines tested